paulhamsh/PicoPiUSBMidiHostDevice/README.md

 cd tinyusb
 git submodule update --init --recursive

+# And then do this - new extra step

+python3 tools/get_deps.py rp2040

 export PICO_SDK_PATH=~/pico_base/pico-sdk  # your SDK location

 # And for this program - start here but amend for your PICO_SDK_PATH